How Long Does It Take to Learn to Drive?

 Learning to drive is a milestone that opens up freedom, independence, and new opportunities.
 But one question almost every new driver asks is: "How long does it take to learn to drive?"

 The honest answer?
 It depends.
 But this guide will give you realistic timeframes based on South African driving requirements, real learner experiences, and expert recommendations.
+(Already passed your learner's?
+Check out our tips on how to pass your driving test on the first try.)

 The Short Answer: 10-20 Hours for Most Learners